Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 There are a few options on where to stay on your way up to the mighty Mount Mulhacen, depending on your preferences.

-Note that the guarded refuge, Refugio de Poqueira, doesn’t allow dogs and they were pretty unpleasant to me on the phone when they pointed out that I couldn’t expect using their toilets either.
+Note that the guarded refuge, Refugio de Poqueira, doesn’t allow dogs and they were pretty unpleasant to me on the phone when they pointed out that I couldn’t expect to use their toilets either.

-The park rules say that you can’t set up the tent closer than 500 meters from a guarded refuge.
+Note that the park rules say that you can’t set up a tent closer than 500 meters from a guarded refuge.

 Refugio de Poqueira